 - For examples of facilities to support instruments of science, see DOE's Brookhaven National Laboratory

 - Department of Veterans Affairs, Office of Construction & Facilities Management

 - Environmental Protection Agency, Office of Administration and Resources Management

 - General Services Administration, Office of Design and Construction: Office of the Chief Architect

 - National Aeronautics and Space Administration, Facilities and Real Estate Division

-- National Institutes of Health, Office of Research Facilities, Development and Operations developed the NIH Design Policy and Guidelines to provide standards to assist planners, architects, and engineers in designing biomedical and animal research facilities for the NIH.
+- National Institutes of Health, Office of Research Facilities, Development and Operations developed the NIH Design Requirements Manual to provide standards to assist planners, architects, and engineers in designing biomedical and animal research facilities for the NIH.

 - Laboratories for the 21st Century (Labs21)—Sponsored by the U.S. Environmental Protection Agency and the U.S. Department of Energy, Labs21 is a voluntary program dedicated to improving the environmental performance of U.S. laboratories.